truongkyle/xavie-blog/docs/_docs/05-configuration.md

   since: "2013"
 ```

-The above will result for example in `© 2013 - 2025 Minimal ...`.
+The above will result for example in `© 2025 EphathaGroup`.
 Note that `time` and `footer.since` also support values other than year numbers.

 ## Reading files